digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

     The upgraded template IOU has added new fields, but those fields are not Optional.
   ERROR: Creation of DAR file failed.

-Any new fields we add to a template must be optional - old contracts from the previous version are automatically upgraded by setting new fields to ``None``.
+Any new fields added to a template must be optional - old contracts from the previous version are automatically upgraded by setting new fields to ``None``.